danielrogowski/evilcrawl/README.md

 * when hurl hellfire is used to kill monsters, count it towards song of slaying
 * powered by death regenerates mp at a 1/5 rate when hp is full
 * strengthened repulsion field mutation a bit, because EV is generally weaker than AC
+* changed ozos armor behavior back to 0.21 (you may move with ice armor, albeit with a speed like ponderous)
+* set max player speed to 4 (before haste)
+* set max attack speed to 2
 * changes based on options configurable in the rc (defaults to vanilla)
   * spicy edition features (ported from spicy, credits go to jeremygurr)
     * all_spicy_features = true|false